slamora/brackets-wiki/Research:-Simplified-LESS-Support.md

 (4) gives us Live Preview, and has the advantages that it's reliable and works with any preprocessor technology (including Sass and SCSS).
 Its disadvantages are that it only updates the browser on save, and that it relies on the user already having an automated compilation setup.
 But presumably any user who is using a preprocessor has *some* compilation setup already, whether via command line tools or via something like CodeKit.
 And it's not that bad to hit Cmd-S every so often to see your changes - it's still better than reloading the whole page in the browser, because it would only reload the affected stylesheet.

+Note that (4) might already be working now that we have file watchers - if so, we should just test it and make sure it works correctly, and then promote its use.